-There are few natural disaster events that can compare to the frequent devastation brought to bear by tropical storms.
-In the US, ‘tropical storms’, a collective term that categorizes the extreme weather events of Hurricanes, Cyclones and Typhoons , have been increasing in frequency and intensity, with 13 severe storms reported in 2020.
-Over the course of the last 40 years, tropical storms have caused $997 billion dollars¹ in losses to the US economy, the equivalent of 5% of the country’s GDP.
-The threat to critical assets is real and for offshore operators being able to monitor and respond to natural disasters with agility is key to resilience as well as driving cost reductions across operations.
+Few natural disaster events can compare to the frequent devastation brought to bear by tropical storms.
+In the US, ‘tropical storms’, a collective term that categorizes the extreme weather events of Hurricanes, Cyclones and Typhoons, have been increasing in frequency and intensity, with 13 severe storms reported in 2020.
+Over the last 40 years, tropical storms have caused $997 billion dollars¹ in losses to the US economy, the equivalent of 5% of the country’s GDP.
+The threat to critical assets is factual.
+For offshore operators, being able to monitor and respond to natural disasters with agility is key to resilience and driving cost reductions across operations.

-This article aims to highlight the key vulnerabilities of projects that are situated in the Gulf and are exposed to high wind speed events, providing typical mitigation procedures that can be checked as means of protecting the asset.
-It covers useful insights about mitigations at the design, construction and operational phases, which flow together to provide a complete story, with the balance of the weight on operations.
+This article aims to highlight the critical vulnerabilities of projects situated in the Gulf and exposed to high wind speed events, providing typical mitigation procedures that can be checked to protect the asset.
+It covers valuable insights about mitigations at the design, construction and operational phases, which flow together to provide a complete story, balancing the weight on operations.

-As extreme weather systems approach human settlements, governments issue orders to their citizens to prepare and evacuate to safety.
-The same is true for remote offshore facilities.
-Weather events are tracked and when they pose a threat to assets, the operators evacuate their personnel to safety.
-With no one left on the facility, asset managers are completely reliant on remote monitoring systems to keep an eye on the asset as weather systems pass over.
+As extreme weather systems approach human settlements, governments issue orders to their citizens to prepare and evacuate safely.
+The same is valid for remote offshore facilities.
+Weather events are tracked, and the operators evacuate their personnel to safety when they threaten assets.
+With no one left in the facility, asset managers rely on remote monitoring systems to monitor the help as weather systems pass over.

 Offshore facilities are complex, with many interdependent systems for power, communications, and sensors for data collection.
-Often, failure at any one point can lead to the shore-based teams being left blind to the events unfolding.
-Therefore, operators install remote monitoring systems that are independent of day-to-day operating systems.
+Failure at any point can often lead to shore-based teams being left blind to the events unfolding.
+Therefore, operators install remote monitoring systems independent of day-to-day operating systems.

 Jeffrey Lewis, Technical Advisor at BMT, has been helping offshore operators monitor their assets during hurricane season for almost 20 years.
 He said,